 In Oregon, a similar oath or affirmation for witnesses is set forth by statute and is designed to be administered by the court reporter, judge, or court clerk to all witnesses prior to providing testimony in such proceedings.
 The Oregon statute is set forth here: https://www.oregonlaws.org/ors/40.320

-You may ask yourself why is this done?
-Well, there are two primary reasons.
-The first reason is to instill and impress upon the witness a seriousness to testify truthfully.
-The second reason relates to the first reason and provides a potential legal remedy if a witness knowingly fails to testify truthfully despite this oath or affirmation.
-That legal remedy is called “perjury”.
+Why is this done?
+Well, there are two reasons.
+First, the oath or affirmation is designed to instill and impress upon the witness the seriousness to testify truthfully.
+The second reason relates to the first reason and provides a legal remedy if a witness knowingly fails to testify truthfully despite this oath or affirmation.
+That remedy is “perjury”.
 In Oregon, the crime of perjury is punishable as a class C Felony.
-Perjury is therefore a big “No, No” if you want to stay on the right side of prison bars.
+Perjury is therefore a big “No, No” if you want to stay on the right and unlocked side of prison bars.
 See: https://www.oregonlaws.org/ors/162.065